Misdemeanors are criminal offenses which generally result in less than a year of jail time.

 They also carry significant enough penalties to affect your life, such as months in jail and fines of several thousand dollars.

-Note that misdemeanors are also not the same thing as minor traffic infractions.
+Note that misdemeanors are also not the same thing as civil infractions.

-While small infractions such as speeding tickets are still serious charges, they’re still something separate from criminal misdemeanors.
+While small infractions such as speeding tickets are still serious, they’re something separate from criminal misdemeanors.

 Additionally, some crimes can fall into multiple